GemmaButcher-dev/itscool-ms3/TESTING.md

    ItScool provides:<br>
       * a bootstrap accordion of all slangs listed alphabetically on all devices. <br>
-      * correspoding defintions in the accordion nect to each slang word.<br>
+      * correspoding defintions in the accordion next to each slang word.<br>

        The accordion can be seen below.